-Whilst the current credit crisis in international markets has raised the overall possibility of default the Council maintains strict credit criteria for investment counterparties.
+Whilst the current economic uncertainty within international markets has raised the overall possibility of default the Council maintains strict credit criteria for investment counterparties.
 As a result of these high credit criteria, we have maintained historical default rates as a good indicator under these current conditions.